mkaur02052005-svg/KPS-STORE-SALES-REPORT/README.md

 KPS Store Sales Analysis (Excel Data Analytics Project)
 ### Project Summary
 This project analyzes KPS Store 2024 sales data using Microsoft Excel to uncover business insights related to customer behavior, product performance, and operational efficiency.
-The goal is to transform raw transactional data into a decision-support dashboard that helps businesses understand:
+The goal is to transform raw transactional data into a decision-support dashboard that helps businesses understand:<br>
 Q What sells the most<br>
 Q Who the customers are<br>
 Q When sales peak<br>